-- Consider granting controlled access to the media to enable filming if safe to do so.
-(If not they will try and gain unauthorised access ashore or afloat). - To communicate quickly and honestly with all those affected by the emergency to: - o give safety information - explain how your organisation is responding - limit adverse comments and damage to reputation - correct errors in reporting - o promote the positive aspects of your organisation.
+- Consider granting controlled access to the media to enable filming if safe to do so (If not they will try and gain unauthorised access ashore or afloat). - To communicate quickly and honestly with all those affected by the emergency to: - Give safety information. - Explain how your organisation is responding. - Limit adverse comments and damage to reputation. - Correct errors in reporting. - Promote the positive aspects of your organisation.

-However note the following:
+However, note the following:

-- The objective is to ensure all involved parties give a co-ordinated media response -(no contradiction). - Unless you are designated as your organisation's spokesperson you are NOT authorised to offer a comment on behalf of the organisation, therefore media requests should be declined.
+- The objective is to ensure all involved parties give a co-ordinated media response (no contradiction). - Unless you are designated as your organisation's spokesperson you are NOT authorised to offer a comment on behalf of the organisation, therefore media requests should be declined.